nathanWynn/CSCI4050-notes/User_Stories.md

 ![image-20200611140144475](images/image-20200611140144475.png)

+### Types of Requirements

+- **functional requirements**
+  - describe interaction between system and environment independent from the implementation
+    - "an operator must be able to define a new game"
+- **nonfunctional requirements**
+  - aspects not directly related to functional behavior
+    - "response time must be less than 1 sec"
+  - types:
+    - usability
+    - reliability
+    - performance
+      - response time
+    - supportability
+      - adaptability
+      - maintainability
+      - modifiability
+- **constraints**
+  - imposed by client or environment
+    - "the implementation language must be X"

 ## User stories

 **A user story is a short, simple description of a feature told from the perspective of the person who desires the new capability, usually a user or customer.**